speedy1601/Data-Structure/o.md

 1. Base: This is used to activate the transistor.
 2. Collector: It is the positive lead of the transistor.
 3. Emitter: It is the negative lead of the transistor.

+# Transistor:
+- A transistor is a miniature semiconductor device that can amplify or switch electrical signals and power.
+A typical transistor is composed of three layers of semiconductor materials or, more specifically, terminals.
+1. Base: This is used to activate the transistor.
+2. Collector: It is the positive lead of the transistor.
+3. Emitter: It is the negative lead of the transistor.